annalogie-create/annalogie/README.md

 # Annalogie
-[Annalogie](https://annalogie-create.github.io/annalogie/) is a personal website to share animations and blog about productivity, time management and more.
+[Annalogie](http://www.annalogie.com/) is my personal website to share animations and blog about productivity, time management and more.
-You can also find it [here](http://www.annalogie.com/).